 Perhaps you’ve lost someone who used to be part of your life.
 Perhaps you have new people in your life.
 Whether you’re experiencing loss or change (death, divorce, a new empty nest, remarriage, a blended family, or no family), you can let go of any expectations of a “typical” holiday and decide right now to create one of your own.
 Let’s face it, this year will be yet again different from last year and years before that.
 Let’s see how we can embrace that.

 My own family situation has changed over the past seven years, including a move to a new home this year, and I’ll be spending the holidays with blended family.
 This is an incredible opportunity to discover new people, hear fascinating new stories, and be part of a whole new group, along with my family.

 Even if you’re spending the holidays with the same people, you can create a new experience for yourself and others.
 Here are just a few possible ways to do that:

 Get out into nature – Outdoor activities can be physically uplifting, and can also cultivate a deep spiritual experience.
 I love the woods as much as the beach, and especially in winter.
 Sharing this as a group can be very special.
 This could be family, or a family of choice – whomever you most want to spend time with.

 Give gratitude greetings – We know that it’s healing to make lists of things we’re grateful for, but you can take it one step further.
 Thank the people who make a difference in your life, and tell them exactly why you’re thankful for them.

-Make a day of it – Start new outings like a cousins’ brunch, a sisters’ spa day, or a Thanksgiving tea party.
+Make a day of it – Start new outings like a cousins’ brunch, a sisters’ spa day, or a wintertime tea party.
 Or volunteer together as a group – as you give back, chances are you’ll gain even more.

 Unplug – Take an electronics break for a few days, a few hours or a few minutes – whatever you’re able to do.
 Encourage others to join you.
 You can even try a friendly competition to see who can hold out the longest!